cgaebel/NewLang/README.markdown

     S bop(string op, const S* a, const S* b); // binary ops

 Fatal flaw: how do we handle `a += b`?

+_ben: += and similar operators can be inferred from + and = (and inlined), and then the optimizer can optimize the extraneous copying and whatnot._

+### Users should be allowed to create their own operators

+* Pros:
+    * Operations like dot-product and cross-product can have operators defined for them, rather than using member functions.
+* Cons:
+    * Can lead to unreadable and unintuitive code.
+    * It's a lexical nightmare, depending on what restrictions we place on it.

+_ben: All operators should have a guarantee of purity, even user-created ones.
+This helps keep the code sane._

 ### Casting between arbitrary types should be allowed.